spacepy/spacepy/Doc/source/install_mac.rst

 from the MacOS terminal (command line).

 Installation requires a working Python environment and compilers.
-The two common ways to achieve this are via :ref:`conda <install_mac_conda>` or via :ref:`MacPorts <install_mac_macports>`.
-As a weak recommendation for choosing between them, conda may be better if your main focus is running Python and you need conda's easy support for multiple Python environments; MacPorts may be better if you want to use many of the other open source tools provided in MacPorts.
+The two common ways to achieve this are via :ref:`conda
+<install_mac_conda>` or via :ref:`MacPorts <install_mac_macports>`.
+We
+generally recommend conda may if your main focus is running Python;
+MacPorts may be better if you want to use many of the other open source tools provided in MacPorts.

+:ref:`Homebrew <install_mac_homebrew>` is also a possibility.

+It is *not* recommended to mix environments, e.g. do not use Python from conda and gcc from Homebrew.

 Binary installers for SpacePy on Mac are in preparation for a future release.